Welcome to the Fraternity and Sorority Life page at Cal State L.A.!

 - Zeta Phi Beta Sorority, Inc.

-“To unite Greek Organizations of California State University, Los Angeles in order to promote cultural awareness, community Service, academic excellence, campus involvement, and organizational development”
+"To unite Greek Organizations of California State University, Los Angeles in order to promote cultural awareness, community Service, academic excellence, campus involvement, and organizational development."

-Founded at CSULA:
+Founded at Cal State L.A.:

 - Fall 2007